tbalden/google_common_aosp_simple/Documentation/filesystems/f2fs.rst

     as a method of optimally implementing that function.

 However, once F2FS receives ioctl(fd, F2FS_IOC_SET_PIN_FILE) in prior to
-fallocate(fd, DEFAULT_MODE), it allocates on-disk block addressess having zero or random data, which is useful to the below scenario where:
+fallocate(fd, DEFAULT_MODE), it allocates on-disk block addresses having zero or random data, which is useful to the below scenario where:

  1. create(fd)